ruby-vietnam/hardcore-rule/algorithms/solutions/week18/huytd.solution.md

 ```

+Approach:

-Approach: Using two stack, one for storing data, another one for storing minum value.
+- For JavaScript version, I'm using two stack, one for storing data, another one for storing minum value.
+- For C version, I'm using two array

+Both of them are O(1) for all actions.

 JavaScript version
 ```javascript